glaubitz/pos/readme.txt

  README file (PRELIMENARY) for version 0.0.1

 License/Copyright:
-This piece of software can be freely copied and distributed in any ways.
-It must not be changed or disassembled or distributed for money without the authors permission.
+This software is covered by the GNU General Public License v2.
+It may be copied free of charge, modified and redistributed under the terms of the GPLv2 provided in the COPYING file provided with this software.

 (c) 2000-2005 Adrian Glaubitz